adib/BankConverter/README.md

 I am **no longer maintaining these scripts**.
 These kept breaking with new releases of `R`, `lubridate`, or and various other dependencies to the point that I've moved away from `R` for my monthly financial reconciliation workflow.

 I've re-written most of these scripts to Python and made it available as [BankConverter2](https://github.com/adib/BankConverter2).
-These scripts has been stable thus far.
+Those scripts has been stable thus far.

 ## Supported Formats